Annette Ziegler: Early career

-Wisconsin Circuit Court
+Wisconsin circuit court

 In 1997, Governor Tommy Thompson appointed Ziegler to the Washington County Circuit Court, in the Branch 2 vacancy created by the death of Judge James B. Schwalbach.
 She was elected to a full term in April 1998 and reelected in 2004, both times unopposed.
-She then ran the Supreme Court seat being vacated by retiring Justice Jon P. Wilcox.
+She then ran for the Supreme Court seat being vacated by retiring Justice Jon P. Wilcox.

 Wisconsin Supreme Court

+2007 election

 Ziegler faced Madison attorney Linda Clifford in the April 2007 general election, after they were the top two finishers in the February primary.
 The campaign was contentious.
 Ziegler asserted that Clifford's lack of judicial experience made her ill-prepared for the Supreme Court; she also raised concerns about two of Clifford's campaign workers misrepresenting themselves to law enforcement officials.
 Clifford asserted that Ziegler had ruled in cases where she had a clear conflict of interest.

 It came to light during the campaign that Ziegler had ruled on roughly a dozen cases affecting a bank of which her husband was a paid board member, and on 22 cases involving companies in which Ziegler personally owned more than $50,000 of stock.

 On April 3, 2007, Ziegler defeated Clifford in the election, 58% to 42%.
 Her campaign and allies outspent Clifford $4.1 million to $1.7 million.
 The influential business lobbying associations Wisconsin Manufacturers & Commerce and Wisconsin Club for Growth spent $2.6 million in support of Ziegler.

-Following her election, the Wisconsin Supreme Court, in a 5 to 1 decision, took the unprecedented step of publicly reprimanding Ziegler for willful violations of the code of judicial conduct by presiding over those cases where she had an apparent conflict of interest.
+Following her election, in a 5–1 decision the Wisconsin Supreme Court took the unprecedented step of publicly reprimanding Ziegler for willful violations of the code of judicial conduct by presiding over those cases where she had an apparent conflict of interest.